Chicago Portage: Origin

 Map of part of ancient Lake Chicago in what became the portage region, when the Outlet River cut through the glacial moraines to drain the lake, creating the later pathway and topography of the portage.

-The history of the Chicago Portage begins at the end of the last Ice Age.
-It was formed as the Wisconsin glaciation retreated northward about 10,000 years ago, leaving behind Lake Chicago (the ancestor of Lake Michigan), which was created from the glacier's meltwater.
+The history of the Chicago Portage begins at the end of the Last Ice Age.
+It was formed as the Wisconsin glaciation retreated northward, beginning about 14,000 years ago, leaving behind Lake Chicago (the ancestor of Lake Michigan), which was created from the glacier's meltwater.

 As the glacier melted and retreated, the water in Lake Chicago rose until it overflowed the southwestern edge of the Valparaiso Moraine, which surrounds the lake's southern half, creating the Chicago Outlet River.
-This was a substantial river, comparable to the present Niagara River, and over time it carved the channel used later by the main and south branch of the Chicago River, the Des Plaines River, and the terrain that became the Chicago Portage.
+This was a substantial river, comparable to the present Niagara River, and over time it carved the channel used by the main and south branches of the Chicago River, the Des Plaines River, and the terrain that became the Chicago Portage.

-As the glacier continued to retreat, it opened another outlet far to the East that became the St Lawrence River.
-This allowed the lakes to drain faster in that direction, and the Chicago Outlet River dried up leaving the gap in the moraine that served the Chicago Portage.
+As the glacier continued to retreat, it opened another outlet far to the east that became the St. Lawrence River.
+This allowed the lakes to drain faster in that direction, and the Chicago Outlet River dried up, leaving a gap in the moraine that served the Chicago Portage.

-The Chicago Portage linked what became known as the Chicago River's South Branch and what became known as the Des Plaines River.
-The point at which the portage crossed the low continental divide that separated waters flowing east toward Lake Michigan from waters flowing west toward the Mississippi River was a wetland that occupied the ancient stream bed of the Chicago Outlet River.
+The Chicago Portage linked the Chicago River's South Branch and the Des Plaines River.
+The point at which the portage crossed the low water divide that separated waters flowing east toward Lake Michigan from waters flowing west toward the Mississippi River was a wetland that occupied the former stream bed of the Chicago Outlet River.
 Early settlers called this marshy area "Mud Lake".
 The total length of the portage was about six miles.

-Mud Lake could be wet, dry, marshy, or frozen, depending on the season and the weather, making it at times a difficult, albeit very valuable, transportation route.
+Mud Lake could be wet, dry, marshy, or frozen, depending on the season and the weather, making it at times a difficult albeit very valuable transportation route.
 During very wet weather the water level in both the Des Plaines River and the Chicago River would rise to the point that Mud Lake was flooded, and travelers could traverse the entire six miles by canoe.
-Usually, however, particularly in late summer, it was necessary to pull out canoes at some point and carry them and all supplies through the area of Mud Lake.
+During dry weather, particularly in late summer, the water level would be much lower, and it was necessary to pull out canoes at some point and carry them and all supplies through the area of Mud Lake.

 Transportational importance

-The Chicago Portage allowed easy access, by boat, to almost all of North America, from the mouth of the St Lawrence River to the Rocky Mountains and the Gulf of Mexico.
+The Chicago Portage allowed easy access by boat to almost all of North America from the mouth of the St. Lawrence River to the Rocky Mountains and the Gulf of Mexico.